We work in an age where it’s possible to “solve” nearly every business problem with technology.

 And this is often understandable.
 As Elizabeth further elaborates it’s considered “safe” to invest in technology as a solution because you are often told that “investing X, will generate Y” and therefore it’s easy to put together a business case.

 Focusing instead on the greyer areas of Process and People can prove more difficult.
-However, they are absolutely vital to a successful technology investment.
+However, aligning both these areas to your planned technology is absolutely vital to successful investment.

 This is because when you consider your ideal process, you might not currently have the right people in place to enact it, or perhaps you anticipate resistance to change from existing team members.